Why your dog is chewing the carpet and how to stop it

 6. Lack of exercise

 Your dog’s breed will dictate the amount of exercise they need, with breeds like the Australian Shepherd needing several hours each day and couch potatoes like the Pug needing very little.
-If you have a high-energy breed and they’re not getting enough exercise, they may result to carpet chewing as a way to burn off energy and keep themselves occupied.
+If you have a high-energy breed and they’re not getting enough exercise, they may resort to carpet chewing as a way to burn off energy and keep themselves occupied.

 7. Boredom